 As the parent of a sourdough starter, I can’t help but try to make everything sourdough– everything.
 I often plan my day around my sourdough bakes.
-But having the patience to make sourdough stuff doesn’t mean that I am not lazy– I am always looking for ways to optimize baking and my time as long as the quality of the end result is not seriously compromised.
+But having the patience to make sourdough stuff doesn’t mean that I am not lazy– I am always looking for ways to optimize baking and my time as long as the quality of the end result is not compromised.

 Looking for more overnight sourdough recipes?